MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/overview.md

 ## Configuration management

 PowerShell Desired State Configuration ([DSC][]) is a management framework in PowerShell that enables you to manage your enterprise infrastructure with configuration as code.
+With DSC, you can:

 - Create declarative [configurations][] and custom scripts for repeatable deployments
-- Enforce setting and report on configuration drift
+- Enforce configuration settings and report on configuration drift
-- Deploy configuration using a [push or pull][push-pull] models
+- Deploy configuration using [push or pull][push-pull] models

+## Next steps

+### Getting started

+Are you new to PowerShell and don't know where to start?
+Take a look at these resources.

+- [Installing PowerShell][install]
+- [PowerShell 101][PS101]
+- [PowerShell Bits tutorials][tutorials]
+- [PowerShell Learn modules][learn]

+### PowerShell in action

+Take a look at how PowerShell is being used in different scenarios and on different platforms.

+- [Getting started with Azure PowerShell][azure]
+- [Building a CI/CD pipeline with DSC][devops]
+- [Managing Microsoft Exchange][exchange]

 <!-- link references -->